Can you lose a job offer for negotiating?

 Job interview tip: Be reasonable and informed.
 If a compensation range or offer is significantly below your expectations, say that in a calm and clear way.

 Try to understand what level the company is placing you at.
-Then present them with data, either from your current role or a verified source like FairComp, that justifies your request.
+Then present them with data, either from your current role or an accurate source like FairComp, that justifies your request.
 Asking for a 10% to 20% increase is generally safe and within the realm of reality.

 Need More Resources?
 Check out these links: